 Spain: Parliament commits to open the right to vote for all

 How can you make politicians listen to you if you are not allowed to vote?
 The right to vote is a basic right of every citizen.
-Unfortunately, many European countries including Spain have so far deprived people with intellectual disabilities of this right.
+Unfortunately, many European countries including Spain have so far deprived people with intellectual disabilities of this right due to laws that do not grant them legal capacity.

 Our member Plena Inclusión co-organised a campaign in February after the Spanish Constitutional Court had declined a request from a family to allow their daughter, Mara, to vote.
 The campaign requesting a change of the current law was supported by Inclusion Europe.